Sunday, May 31, 2026

 When I began to attempt to spend five minutes with God in silence each day my mind would ramp up with thoughts of mundane things like hanging out the washing that couldn't possibly wait for a few more minutes, and then after I went to do that something equaling pressing would scream for attention, and I would not return to my time with God.

-You have to ask yourself, "Who is in charge?"
+We have to ask ourselves, "Who is in charge?"

 My body, my mind, or my spirit?

-(Hint: Your spirit should be in charge of your mind, and then your mind should be in charge of your body!)
+(Hint: Our spirit should be in charge of our mind, and then our mind should be in charge of our body!)

 Our spirit should allow God's Spirit to be ultimately in charge, and how great it would be to practice this vital discipline by giving God's Holy Spirit the time (just five minutes) and opportunity to speak to us every single day.